top of page

 Spreading the love!

-Finding things to do every day that help me to live the life I’m happy with by look after my needs makes me a happier, healthier person.
+Finding things to do every day that help me to live the life I’m happy with by looking after my own needs makes me a happier, healthier person.
 I can say this with 100% conviction because there was a time in my life when I didn’t do that and things were very different.
 Finding the strength to see selfcare as essential and important can be life-changing.
 And I’d love to see more people being able to allow themselves that.
 I’ve loved seeing the discussions and taking part in the conversations online.
 I hope people learned from each other and I know that stories from contributors were respected and honoured by the folk who joined in.

 Keep it up